enarx/website/docs/WebAssembly/Introduction.md

 | [Grain](Grain) |1%|9%|-|
 | [Zig](Zig) |2%|12%|-|

 Additionally, the Enarx team has combined the Wasm/WASI popularity/desirability presented above with the overall popularity of each language according to the [RedMonk Programming Language Rankings](https://redmonk.com/sogrady/2022/03/28/language-rankings-1-22/).
-In the RedMonk's ranking, the most popular languages are, in order: JavaScript, Python, Java, PHP, C#, C++, TypeScript, Ruby, C, Swift, C, Swift, R, Objective-C, Shell, Scala, Go, PowerShell, Kotlin, Rust, and Dart.
+In the RedMonk rankings, the most popular languages are, in order: JavaScript, Python, Java, PHP, C#, C++, TypeScript, Ruby, C, Swift, C, Swift, R, Objective-C, Shell, Scala, Go, PowerShell, Kotlin, Rust, and Dart.

 ## WASI Support